gRPC-JSON reverse transcoder

 The protobuf to JSON mapping is defined here.

-option and uses the proto field names as the JSON names by default.
+NOTE: The gRPC-JSON reverse transcoder uses the proto field names as the JSON field names by default.
+This behavior can be overridden by setting

 How to generate proto descriptor set